Survivorship Bias: What World War II Taught Us About Our Mental Flaws

-What survivorship bias is and how to avoid falling prey to it
+What survivorship bias is and how it makes you a poor decision maker

 During World War II, researchers from the Center for Naval Analyses conducted a study on the damage done to returned aircraft after missions.
 They then recommended adding armor to the areas that showed the most damage to minimize bomber losses to enemy fire.